What Is Substantial Gainful Activity (SGA) for Social Security Disability Purposes?

 What If You Stop Working?

-If you stop working after you apply for benefits (perhaps because you find out SGA will disqualify you if you are working), you must be able to prove to the SSA that your medical condition worsened to the point where you had to stop working (that is, performing the SGA).
+If you stop working after you apply for benefits (perhaps because you find out that doing SGA will disqualify you), you might be able to save your claim from being disqualified.
+To do so, you must be able to prove to the SSA that your medical condition worsened to the point where you had to stop working (or had to reduce your hours to under the SGA amount).

-• provide significant services to the business and receive a substantial income from it (the SSA has specific guidelines for defining "significant" and "substantial"), or
+• provide "significant services" to the business and receive a substantial income from it

-• perform work that's comparable to the work of persons without disability in your community engaged in the same or similar businesses, or
+• perform work that's comparable to the work of people in your community who do the same type of work, or

-• perform work that's worth $1,470 per month in terms of its value to the business or what it saves you from having to pay an employee to do the work.
+• do work that's worth $1,470 per month in terms of its value to the business or what it saves you from having to pay an employee to do the work.

-If you have been approved for and are already receiving disability benefits, you can continue to make up to $1,470 per month without losing your benefits, as long as you still meet the SSA's definition of disability.
+If you've been approved for and are already receiving disability benefits, you can continue to work and earn up to $1,470 per month without losing your benefits, as long as you still meet the SSA's definition of disability.

-In addition, the SSA has some exceptions to the SGA rule for those who are trying to return to work, which are different for SSDI and SSI.
+In addition, the SSA has some exceptions to the SGA rules for people who are trying to return to work, which are different for SSDI and SSI.

 SSDI.
-If your medical condition improves and you want to try going back to work to make more than that amount, the SSA will allow you to make more than the SGA amount for a certain number of months (called a trial work period) to see if it works out.
+If your medical condition improves and you want to try going back to work to make more than that amount, the SSA will allow you to make more than the SGA amount for nine months (called a trial work period) to see if it works out.

 For more information on attempting to return to work while on SSDI or SSI, see our section on returning to work while collecting disability.